flamfik/bs-engineering/VISION.md

 ## Desired impression

-When someone reads this material, I do not want them to see a collection of random interests.

-I want them to see a person who:
+I want you to see a person who:

 - takes technical work seriously,
 - documents ideas carefully,